RQR3D: Reparametrizing the regression targets for BEV-based 3D object detection: Experiments

 \subsection{Comparison to the state of the art}

 Table \ref{tab:detector_perf_filtered} provides a thorough comparison of RQR3D against state-of-the-art (SotA) methods on the nuScenes validation set, considering two settings of different input resolutions and backbone configurations.
 RQR3D consistently outperforms previous camera-only and camera-radar fusion approaches in NDS and mATE metrics across these setting.
 All comparisons are conducted under fair conditions, without the use of CBGS, test-time augmentation (TTA), or temporal cues from future frames, thereby highlighting the efficacy of our architecture under standard evaluation conditions.
 Table \ref{tab:nuscenes_performance} further evaluates model performance on the nuScenes test set.
-RQR3D achieves the highest NDS (67.5), mAP (59.7) and mATE (0.356), outperforming the previous SotA methods reported on this benchmark.
+RQR3D achieves NDS (67.5), mAP (59.7) and mATE (0.356).
 This demonstrates the robustness and generalizability of our approach across both validation and test benchmarks.

+Furthermore, we evaluate the RQR3D head in a camera-only setting.
+Since our baseline is based on BEVDepth, the major difference in our architecture is the replacement of CenterPoint-based detection head with RQR3D.
+This modification yields an 8.2\% improvement in NDS and a 15.1\% increase in mAP over the BEVDepth baseline as shown in Table \ref{tab:detector_perf_filtered}.
+Moreover, to demonstrate a minimal scenario, in Table \ref{tab:singleframe_comparison}, we compare single frame performance of RQR3D with other methods whose relevant results are publicly available.

+\textbf{General Applicability of RQR3D.} To validate the general applicability of RQR3D across different detection frameworks, we implement RQR3D on a DETR3D-sytle camera-radar fusion architecture (single frame, 704×256 input, R50 backbone) and compare it with FUTR3D \cite{futr3d}, which utilizes a similar architecture but adopting DETR as 3D object detection head.
+As reported in Table \ref{tab:futr3d_comparison}, RQR3D provides consistent improvements across different detection framework, supporting our claim about its versatility.

+\textbf{Inference Time Analysis.} The RQR3D model (single frame, 704×256 input, R50 backbone, FP16) consumes 2.6 GB of memory and runs at 14.8 fps on an NVIDIA A5000 GPU.
+For a fair comparison with the models reporting their inference time on NVIDIA RTX 3090, we scale our inference time by a factor of 1.28 (derived from the F16 throughput of both GPUs) to estimate the equivalent fps on RTX 3090 as 19 for the single frame version, and as 17.4 for the temporal version whose nuScenes validation set performance reported in Table \ref{tab:detector_perf_filtered}.
+Table \ref{tab:runtime_comparison} compares RQR3D with other approaches through their estimated RTX 3090 equivalent performances.